sehrgutesoftware/wp-site-plugin/README.md

 1. Create a copy of `tasks/ExampleTask.php` and give it a proper name
 2. Set the same name as class name for the Task
 3. Register your hooks and filters using `protected $hooks`, along the lines of the examples
-4. Register the task in your main plugin file by `require`ing it, and listing it in `protecdes $tasks`
+4. Register the task in your main plugin file by `require`ing it, and listing it in `protected $tasks`

 ### Models